-I think we need to take a step back at this point, and see the "bigger picture."
+We should probably take a step back at this point and recap the "bigger picture."
 We need to recognize that Jesus is NOT saying, "do not follow me."
-Instead he is getting people to ask themselves, "am I up for this?"
-It seems clear enough from everything else Jesus said that he was indeed calling for people to follow him and he wanted them to be clear that they would be following him at full throttle, full steam ahead so to speak.
+Instead he is urging people to ask themselves, "am I up for this?"
+It seems clear enough from everything else Jesus said that he was indeed calling for people to follow him and he wanted them to be clear that they would be called to heavily invest themselves in that act of following.

 That's an appropriate message for us on this first Sunday in September.
 The church year as defined by the Lectionary starts at Advent, but for us it seems that "back to school" time is another significant start to the church year.
 The lazy, hazy days of summer are winding down, and by contrast the hectic pace of church life is picking up.
 People are, for the most part, back from vacation travels.
 Meetings that have been (blessedly!) put on hold for the summer now resume their usual demands for time and travel.
-It is a time when we get serious again about ministries, and missions, and new and exciting challenges such as wondering if we might build a new facility.
-Canadian Thanksgiving, the Synod meeting here at Central and Galilee, Advent and Christmas loom just around the corner.
+It is a time when we get serious again about ministries, and missions, and renew our enthusiasm for major and exciting challenges such as our new building.
+Canadian Thanksgiving, Synod, Advent and Christmas loom just around the corner.

-Do sit down.
-Do consider the costs of discipleship.
+It is that time of year, so do sit down and, as Jesus urges, carefully consider the costs of discipleship, or better yet consider the investments of discipleship.
 Are we up for this year's adventures in faith?
 Sure we are.
 With the excitement and satisfaction and sense of fulfillment of living out our discipleship to Christ we are charged and ready.
-With the promise of his presence and peace, and the strength and guidance of the Holy Spirit, we are primed and ready to head off into the adventures of the coming year at full throttle, by the grace of God.
+With the promise of his presence and peace, and the strength and guidance of the Holy Spirit, we are primed and ready to throw ourselves completely into following Jesus, buoyed by the grace and Spirit of God.